Speed limits in Germany: Surveys and associations

 The Gewerkschaft der Polizei also advocates a general speed limit of 130 kilometers per hour on German motorways and argued: "Wir könnten [damit] Menschenleben retten und schwer Verletzte verhindern" ("We could save lives and prevent seriously injured people [with that]").

 In 2021, the Umweltbundesamt advocated the introduction of a speed limit on freeways of 120 kilometers per hour.

 The Deutscher Ärztetag called for a maximum speed limit of 130 km/h on highways in 2021.

 The Evangelical Church in Central Germany (EKM) submitted a petition to the Bundestag in 2019 for the introduction of a general speed limit of 130 kilometers per hour on motorways in Germany.
 With this measure, the EKM expects, among other things, more environmental protection and traffic safety.

 The Bayerische Landesärztekammer calls for the introduction of a speed limit to save energy and reduce direct and indirect health hazards of road traffic.

 In 2023, the Deutsche Verkehrswacht (DVW) called for the introduction of a speed limit on German highways of 130 km/h.
 According to the DVW president, this could effectively prevent serious accidents.

-According to a club-internal survey, 41% of ADAC members were against a general speed limit in 2025, while 55% are in favor of it.
+According to a club-internal survey, 39% of ADAC members were against a general speed limit in 2026, while 56% were in favor of it.

-According to a survey which should primarily focus on bans and the respondents' subjective feeling of freedom associated with them conducted by the Allensbach Institute for Public Opinion Research, which belongs to the conservative political spectrum, approval of a 130 km/h speed limit on highways was 22% in 2021.

 In a representative survey conducted by the German online statistics portal Statista in 2020, 64% of the 2,115 respondents said that a 130 km/h speed limit should either "definitely" or "rather" be introduced on German highways.

 According to a 2021 survey conducted by the Versicherung Allianz Direct, around 71% of Germans are in favour of a speed limit on the autobahn.

 According to a representative poll conducted by YouGov in April 2022, 57% of the 2054 German respondents were in favor of a general speed limit of 130 km/h on autobahns, while 33% were against it and 10% were unsure.

 As part of its "TÜV Mobility Study 2022", the German Technical Inspection Agency (TÜV) asked various questions about the topic of automobiles in Germany.
 According to the study, 56% of Germans are in favor of a 130 km/h speed limit on the autobahn, while 37% are opposed to the measure.